lopes-gustavodossantos/Challenge_3_Internship/README.md

 >For testing in emulator I used: Android 13 (Tiramisu) and Pixel 7 Pro as virtual device.

+>At the end of this file you will be able to see some images of the Project.

 <br> **Author:**
 >Gustavo dos Santos Lopes